 Products that contain fragrances, metals (like nickel), and certain chemicals may cause contact dermatitis.
 You may even spread contact dermatitis to your eye unknowingly.
 This can occur when your hands touch your eyelid after they’ve come into contact with an irritating substance, or when you brush your face against a towel or pillowcase that has an irritant on it.
 Even polished fingernails or jewelry brushed against the eyelid may cause contact dermatitis.

 Contact dermatitis can appear at any time in your life.
-You may develop an allergy to a certain substance all of a sudden, even if you’ve never reacted to it before.
-Keep in mind that products you use may change ingredients without your knowledge.
+You may suddenly develop an allergy to a certain substance, even if you’ve never reacted to it before.
+Keep in mind that the products you use may change ingredients without your knowledge.
 Avoid any known triggers to keep dry, irritated skin on your eyelid at bay.

 Atopic dermatitis is another condition that may affect the skin of your eyelids.
 It may cause scaling on your skin as well as itching, redness, and oozing.